Your browser doesn't support javascript.

 ABSTRACT

-Cathode materials of sodium-based batteries with high specific capacity and fast charge/discharge mode, as well as ultralong reversible cycles at wide applied temperatures, are essential for future development of advanced energy storage system.
+Cathode materials of sodium-based batteries with high specific capacity and fast charge-discharge mode, as well as ultralong reversible cycles at wide applied temperatures, are essential for future development of advanced energy storage system.
 Developing transition metal selenides with intercalation features provides a new strategy for realizing the above cathode materials.
-Herein, we report a storage mechanism of sodium ion in hexagonal CuSe (h-CuSe) based on the DFT guidance.
-We reveal that the two-dimensional ion intercalation triggers localized redox reaction in the h-CuSe bulk phase, termed intercalation-induced localized conversion (ILC) mechanism, to stabilize the sodium storage structure by forming localized Cu7Se4 transition phase and adjusting the near-edge coordination state of the Cu sites to achieve high reversible capacity and ultra-long cycling life, while allowing rapid charge/discharge cycling over a wide temperature range.
-This article is protected by copyright.
-All rights reserved.
+Herein, this work reports a storage mechanism of sodium ion in hexagonal CuSe (h-CuSe) based on the density functional theory (DFT) guidance.
+This work reveals that the two-dimensional ion intercalation triggers localized redox reaction in the h-CuSe bulk phase, termed intercalation-induced localized conversion (ILC) mechanism, to stabilize the sodium storage structure by forming localized Cu7Se4 transition phase and adjusting the near-edge coordination state of the Cu sites to achieve high reversible capacity and ultra-long cycling life, while allowing rapid charge-discharge cycling over a wide temperature range.

 Environ Sci Technol ; 58(19): 8490-8500, 2024 May 14.